Highlights

 In sum, ddm-sft fine-tuning realizes diffusion LLMs’ potential by blending autoregressive initialization with novel denoising training mechanics, pivoting from single-step prediction to multistep conditional reconstruction.
 This intricate pipeline necessitates tailored data handling and hyperparameter tuning — challenges we navigated to unlock powerful medical question-answering capabilities in diffusion LLMs.

-This blog sets the stage for exploring our applied experience fine-tuning diffusion models on custom data using our NVIDIA L40S GPU cluster, which we detail in our next blog.
+This blog sets the stage for exploring our applied experience in fine-tuning diffusion models on custom data using our NVIDIA L40S GPU cluster, which we’ll detail in our next blog.